luraess/geo-hpc-course/README.md

 ## Getting started
-Follow the instructions provided on the course private channel.
+If it applies, follow the instructions provided on the course's private channel.

 In general, clone this repo (or download it otherwise) to run the example [/scripts/](/scripts/) and access the draft [/scripts/](/scripts/) to be completed during the course.
 Solution or "cheat-sheets" can be found here [/solutions/](/solutions/).